Email coach

 John Raba

-In addition to coaching lacrosse, Raba assisted with the football team during the fall from 1996 through 2007, working on the defensive side of the ball each of those 12 seasons with eight as defensive coordinator (1998-2005).
+In addition to coaching lacrosse, Raba assisted the football team during the fall from 1996 through 2007, working on the defensive side of the ball each of those 12 seasons with eight as defensive coordinator (1998-2005).
 He stepped down from that post in 2008, assuming the position of recruiting coordinator for the athletic department.

 show more